SHSharkar/Stremio-Real-Debrid-Addon/docker-instructions.md

 cloudflared tunnel route dns stremio-realdebrid-addon your-subdomain.yourdomain.com
 ```

-_Replace `your-subdomain.yourdomain.com` with your desired subdomain.
-If you
+Replace `your-subdomain.yourdomain.com` with the subdomain you wish to use.
+If
-don't have a custom domain, Cloudflare provides a free `_.trycloudflare.com`
+you do not have a custom domain, Cloudflare can provide a free
-domain.\*
+`*.trycloudflare.com` domain.

 ### **Run the Tunnel to Point to Your Docker Container**